Selection steps and timelines: Border services officers

 If you have previously completed the testing, we will provide instructions on how to submit your results.

-Due to the enforcement role of the CBSA, and the sensitive nature of the work that border services officers do, candidates must obtain a secret security clearance as part of the selection process and maintain their clearance throughout their employment within the agency.
+Due to the enforcement role of the CBSA, and the sensitive nature of the work that border services officers do, candidates must obtain an Enhanced Reliability Status plus Secret Clearance as part of the selection process and maintain their clearance throughout their employment within the agency.

 Contact us